msantos/perc/README.md

         The old mask value is returned.
 To retrieve the current umask, use umask/0.

-        WARNING: querying the umask is destructive: it is done by setting the umask to 0, then re-setting it back to the original umask.
-Between successive calls to umask/1, the process may be swapped out.
-If another process queries the umask, the beam Unix process may end up in an inconsistent state.
+        WARNING: umask/0 is destructive: the umask is retrieved by setting the process mask to 0, then re-setting it back to the original mask.
+Between the successive calls to umask(2), the process mask is 0.
+An erlang process calling umask/0 concurrently with a process creating a file may have unexpected results.

-        To avoid this race condition, umask/0 sets a lock by using process registration.
-This may have some unintended side effects:

-        1. If the atom is registered by something other than perc, umask/0 will spin forever.

-        2. If, between successive calls to umask/1, something else (another NIF or driver) changes the umask, umask/0 will crash, releasing the lock.

-        Neither of the above is likely to happyen but at some point, the umask/0 code may be moved into C to prevent these problems.

 ### perc_signal